 \definecolor{mygreen}{HTML}{4DAF4A} \definecolor{mypurple}{HTML}{984EA3} \definecolor{myorange}{HTML}{FF7F00} \definecolor{myyellow}{HTML}{FFB302}

 To answer these questions, we take a mechanistic interpretability perspective~\citep{rai2024practical, nanda2023progress, geva2023dissecting} and reverse-engineer the internal computations of VideoLLMs.
 Our analysis reveals consistent patterns in how VideoLLMs process video-language information across various VideoQA tasks.
-Our key findings are summarized as follows: \begin{itemize}[leftmargin=2.5em] \item \textbf{Active temporal interaction within video tokens in early-to-middle layers (\S~\ref{sec:temporal}):} Temporal reasoning begins by building spatiotemporal representations from video tokens through focused cross-frame attention in early-to-middle layers.
-Our analysis using Attention Knockout~\citep{geva2023dissecting}, which selectively disconnects attention edges to quantify their impact, shows this capability is uniquely acquired through VideoQA instruction tuning from base ImageLLMs. \item \textbf{Video-language integration on temporal keywords in middle layers (\S~\ref{sec:flow_integ}):} Analyzing semantic concepts in video tokens though Logit Lens~\citep{nostalgebraist2020logitlens} show that temporal concepts are emergent among video tokens in the vocabulary space.
-Alignment between these representations and temporal keyword embeddings facilitates selective video-language integration over relevant question tokens in early-to-middle layers, which is followed by information converging to the last position token in middle-to-late layers. \item \textbf{Answer generation at middle-to-late layers (\S~\ref{sec:answer_gen}):} Tracing layer-wise answer probability at the last token reveals that the model is prepared to generate a correct answer immediately once the video-language integration concludes after middle layers. \item \textbf{Effective information flow pathways are sufficient for solving VideoQA tasks (\S~\ref{sec:eff_info_flow}):} To validate above findings, we disable all information pathways except those identified as critical.
+Our key findings are summarized as follows: \begin{itemize}[leftmargin=2.5em] \item \textbf{Active temporal interaction within video tokens in early-to-middle layers (\S\ref{sec:temporal}):} Temporal reasoning begins by building spatiotemporal representations from video tokens through focused cross-frame attention in early-to-middle layers.
+Our analysis using Attention Knockout~\citep{geva2023dissecting}, which selectively disconnects attention edges to quantify their impact, shows VideoQA instruction tuning from base ImageLLMs distinctly induces this capability. \item \textbf{Video-language integration on temporal keywords in middle layers (\S\ref{sec:flow_integ}):} Analyzing semantic concepts in video tokens through Logit Lens~\citep{nostalgebraist2020logitlens} shows that temporal concepts are emergent among video tokens.
+Alignment between these representations and temporal keyword embeddings facilitates selective video-language integration over relevant question tokens in early-to-middle layers, which is followed by information converging to the last token in middle-to-late layers. \item \textbf{Answer generation at middle-to-late layers (\S\ref{sec:answer_gen}):} Tracing layer-wise answer probability at the last token reveals that the model is prepared to generate a correct answer immediately after the video-language integration concludes from the middle layers. \item \textbf{Effective information flow pathways for solving VideoQA tasks (\S\ref{sec:eff_info_flow}):} To validate the above findings, we disable all information pathways except those identified as critical.
 Evaluation on VideoQA benchmarks shows that the models retain performance comparable to baselines, demonstrating that these effective pathways suffice for accurate answer generation. \end{itemize}